Yenisei Kyrgyz: Language

-Culturally and linguistically, the Yenisei Kyrgyz were Turkic.

 The Tang Huiyao (961 CE), citing the Protector General of Anxi Ge Jiayun, states that the Kyrgyz, known to the Chinese as the Jiankun, all had red hair and green eyes.
 The ones with dark eyes and black hair were believed to be descended from Li Ling, a Han dynasty general whom the Kyrgyz claimed to have married a Kyrgyz woman and was sent to aid in their governance after he surrendered to the Xiongnu.
 The name Jiankun was later changed to Xiajiasi; according to a translation clerk, Xiajiasi meant "yellow head and red face" and this was what the Uyghurs called them; Pulleyblank (1990) proposes that "yellow head and red face" was a folk etymology based on Turkic qizqil ~ qïzïl "red".

 From Xiajiasi 黠戛斯, Soviet scientists constructed the new exonym Khakass.
 Edwin G. Pulleyblank surmises that "red face and yellow head" meaning was possibly a folk etymology provided by an interpreter who explained the ethnonym based on Turkic qïzïl ~ qizqil, meaning 'red'.
 The description of the Kyrgyz as "large, with red hair, white faces, and green or blue eyes" in Tang Chinese sources have tempted a number of researchers to assume that the Kyrgyz may have originally been non-Turkic or at least an ethnically mixed people.
 Ligeti cited the opinions of various scholars who had proposed to see them as assimilated Germanic, Slav, or Ket, while he himself, following Castrén and Schott, favoured an assimilated Samoyed origin on the basis of an etymology for a supposed Kyrgyz word qaša or qaš for "iron".
 However Pulleyblank argued:

 As far as I can see the only basis for the assumption that the Kirghiz were not originally Turkic in language is the fact that they are described as blonds, hardly an acceptable argument in the light of present day ideas about the independence of language and race.
 As Ligeti himself admitted, other evidence about the Kirghiz language in Tang sources shows clearly that at that time they were Turkic speaking and there is no earlier evidence at all about their language.
 Even the word qaša or qaš may, I think, be Turkic.
 The Tongdian says: "Whenever the sky rains iron, they gather it and use it.
 They call it jiasha (LMC kiaa-şaa).
 They make knives and swords with it that are very sharp."
 The Tang Huiyao is the same except that it leaves out the foreign word jiasha.
 "Raining iron" must surely refer to meteorites.
 The editor who copied the passage into the Xin Tangshu unfortunately misunderstood it and changed it to, "Whenever it rains, their custom is always to get iron," which is rather nonsensical.
 Ligeti unfortunately used only the Xin Tangshu passage without referring to the Tongdian.
 His restoration of qaša or qaš seems quite acceptable but I doubt that word simply meant "iron".
 It seems rather to refer specifically to "meteorite" or "meteoric iron".